ietf/tao/Tao.md

 The IETF meeting is not a conference, although there are technical presentations.
 The IETF is not a traditional standards organization, although many specifications that are produced become standards.
 The IETF is made up of volunteers, many of whom meet three times a year to fulfill the IETF mission.

 There is no membership in the IETF.
 Anyone may sign up to working group mailing lists, or register for a meeting and then attend.
-The closest thing there is to being an IETF member is being a participants on the IETF or Working Group mailing lists (see Section 2.3).
+The closest thing there is to being an IETF member is being a participant on the IETF or Working Group mailing lists (see Section 2.3).
 This is where the best information about current IETF activities and focus can be found.

 Of course, no organization can be as successful as the IETF is without having some sort of structure.
 In the IETF's case, that structure is provided by other organizations, as described in [RFC 2028], "The Organizations Involved in the IETF Standards Process".
 If you participate in the IETF and read only one BCP, this is the one you should read.